12 Questions About Yogurt Starters for Homemade Yogurt

 Use plain, unflavored yogurt.
 Avoid fruit, sugar, or other additives.
 If you flavor batches, reserve plain yogurt for your starter.

-9. How Much Starter to Use?
+9. How Much Starter Should I Use?

 Use 1 tablespoon of starter per quart of milk.
 More starter doesn’t mean better results and can crowd the bacteria.